 Mayor Adams says city inspectors did their job in prior visits to fentanyl-tainted Bronx day care where baby died

-Mayor Adams pointedly defended city investigators in the fentanyl death of a 1-year-old boy inside a Bronx day care facility, laying the blame Wednesday on the business owner and her co-defendant.
+NEW YORK — Mayor Eric Adams pointedly defended city investigators in the fentanyl death of a 1-year-old boy inside a Bronx day care facility, laying the blame Wednesday on the business owner and her co-defendant.

 “I want to be extremely clear: That inspector did their job.
 And we should not in any way give an impression that inspector failed those children and their families,” said Adams in an appearance on NY1.
 “They went through, they opened closets, they did all the things they were supposed to do.
 That inspector did their job.”